chenz1996/CommandLineUtils/README.md

 # About CommandLineUtils
 CommandLineUtils is a library for parsing command line parameters in C# applications.
 It provides a set of abstractions for parsing commandlines that are testable, easy to configure, and easy to extend.

-## Getting Started
+# Getting Started
+## Using CommandLineUtils
 1. Download the CommandLineUtils package.
-2. Building Project with CommandLineUtils
+2. Import CommandLineUtils into your project.
 3. Create a new class with a `Main` method.
 4. Create a new class for command line options, such as `Parameters`.
     ```csharp